TeamCodeStream/codestream-guide/docs/src/workflow/discuss-code.md

 Once you've created the codemark, you can easily jump between the different locations by clicking the Jump icon at the bottom-right of each code block.

+Note that when you edit a codemark you can add and remove code blocks, and you can change the location of any of the code blocks by clicking the dashed square icon.

 ### Tagging